Advertisements

 FOUNDER

-Your friendly neighbourhood high school student, also known as the real life Spider-man without the superpowers.
+Your friendly neighbourhood college student, also known as the real life Spider-man without the superpowers.

 Hustling through the world.